Matthew Richardson (footballer): Media career

 Following his retirement at the end of the 2009 AFL Season and during parts of the 2009 AFL Season when he was injured, Richardson was an AFL expert commentator for telecast matches and a panellist on the review show 'One Week at a Time', both Network Ten shows.

 In 2010, Richardson became part of the Seven Network AFL telecast team, initially as a boundary rider and then as a member of the Friday and Saturday night commentary teams, providing expert comments.

 He also appears on the Thursday night edition of Seven News Melbourne, to preview the weekend's AFL action, and as a panellist on Channel 7's AFL Game Day.
-He also is the color commentator in AFL Evolution alongside Dennis Cometti.
+He also is the colour commentator in AFL Evolution alongside Dennis Cometti.

 Richardson also works for Richmond's media department, presenting their ‘Talking Tigers’ weekly podcast show and other videos on the club's website.

 In September 2017, Richardson became a father for the first time when partner Genevieve Holliday gave birth to their daughter Zoey.
 The same month, Richardson worked the 2017 Grand Final pitting Richmond against Adelaide as a boundary rider and presented the Premiership cup to Richmond captain Trent Cotchin and coach Damien Hardwick following the Tigers' victory.
 The following year, Richardson and fellow Richmond legend Kevin Bartlett featured on an official recording of We're From Tigerland.